The nutrition toolbox to generate in silico diets

 - outputDir Optional - Path to the directory where the results should be stored.
 Defaults to an empty string, i.e., not provided.

-- constrainFoodWBM Optional - Boolean, indicates if the code should alter WBMs to 'consume' food items and set the diet as food items instead of dietary fluxes.
+- constrainFoodWBM Optional - Boolean, indicates if the code should alter WBMs to 'consume' database equivalents and set the diet as database equivalents instead of dietary fluxes.
 Defaults to false.

 - constrainFluxWBM Optional - Boolean, indicates if WBM should be constrained with the dietary exchange fluxes.
 Defaults to true.